philtipping31/PP4---BrickBros/README.md

 - [FontAwesome](https://fontawesome.com/) - For the use of icons throughout the website.
 - [Free Convert](https://www.freeconvert.com/image-converter) - Used to convert any images to .webp format.
 - Github - Used to store and display all files used in the project.
-- GitPod - Cloud Platform IDE used to code and deploy project envirnonment to Github.
+- GitPod - Cloud Platform IDE used to code and deploy project environment to Github.
 - Google Fonts - Used to import into CSS file for use throughout the webpage.
 - [Heroku](https://id.heroku.com/login) - Used to host the website
 - [Lego Site](https://www.lego.com/en-gb) - Used for images, model numbers and descriptions for all lego posts.
-- Lighthouse - To run tests of peformance on the webpages.
+- Lighthouse - To run tests of performance on the webpages.
 - [Pexels](https://www.pexels.com/photo/close-up-shot-of-bricks-12081662/) - This image was used for the hero banner image on all pages.
 - [Table to MD](https://tabletomarkdown.com/convert-spreadsheet-to-markdown/) - Used to convert my manual test spreadsheets to .md format for the Testing.md file.
 - [W3C CSS Validator](https://validator.w3.org/) - Used to test all HTML Files